-France 2 - The platforms of the Instituted de Biologie Structural managed by Integrated Structural Biology Grenoble (ISBG).
+France 2 - The platforms of the Institut de Biologie Structurale (IBS) managed by Integrated Structural Biology Grenoble (ISBG).

 The EM platform at IBS provides access to a full range of instruments (three in total) for national and European users via FRISBI and Instruct respectively.
 This includes classical quality control negative staining experiment (Tecnai 12 EM) prior to setting up cryo conditions (F20 EM equipped for cryo and tomography).
 Data acquisition can also be carried out on the F20 EM.
-Our third EM: the state-of-the-art Polara EM (Tecnai F30, 200-300 kV) is equipped with a direct electron detector (K2 summit) allowing (pseudo-) atomic resolution on biological samples.
-The Polara is able to do single particle imaging and single axis tomo.
-It is also equipped with a GIF. http://www.ibs.fr/platforms/structure-determination/cryo-electron-microscopy/
+Our third EM: the Glacios is equipped with a direct electron detector ((Falcon II).
+The Glacios is able to do single particle imaging and single axis tomo.

-The Cell Free expression platform of IBS is devoted to large scale production (milligrams quantities) of soluble proteins, membrane proteins and RNAs for structural studies (X-ray, NMR...).
-The platform benefits from scientific input of the Membrane Transporters and Membrane and Immunity teams for expression and solubilisation of membrane proteins and from the group for isotopic labelling of RNA and proteins.
-The Cell Free platform is setting up a quality process aimed at an ISO 9001 labelling.
-We propose the following services: Small scale protein expression screening for optimisation of protein constructs.
-Optimisation of reaction conditions for large scale expression.
-Small scale RNA expression screening.
+The Cell Free expression platform of IBS is devoted to large scale production (milligrams quantities) of soluble proteins, membrane proteins and RNAs for structural studies (X-ray, NMR, EM,...).
+The platform benefits from scientific input of the Membrane Transporters and Membrane and Immunity teams for expression and solubilisation of membrane proteins and from the Biomolecular NMR group for isotopic labelling of proteins and RNA.
+The Cell Free platform has implemented a quality management process for ISO 9001: 2015 certification, a key label and a warranty for all users of well-managed activities.